Harvey Weinstein: 1980s: Success with arthouse and independent films

-In the early 1980s, Miramax acquired the rights to two British films of benefit shows filmed for the human rights organization Amnesty International.
+In the early 1980s, Miramax Films acquired the rights to two British films of benefit shows filmed for the human rights organization Amnesty International.
 Working closely with Martin Lewis, the producer of the original films, the Weinstein brothers edited the two films into one movie tailored for the American market.
-The resulting film was released as The Secret Policeman's Other Ball in May 1982, and it became Miramax's first hit.
+The resulting film was released as The Secret Policeman's Other Ball in May 1982, and it became Miramax Films' first hit.
 The movie raised considerable sums of money for Amnesty International and was credited by Amnesty with having helped to raise its profile in the United States.
 The Weinsteins slowly built upon this success throughout the 1980s with arthouse films which achieved critical attention and modest commercial success.

-Harvey Weinstein and Miramax gained wider attention in 1988 with the release of Errol Morris' documentary The Thin Blue Line, which detailed the struggle of Randall Dale Adams, a wrongfully convicted inmate sentenced to death row.
-The publicity that soon surrounded the case resulted in Adams' release and nationwide publicity for Miramax.
-In 1989, their successful launch release of Steven Soderbergh's Sex, Lies, and Videotape propelled Miramax to become the most successful independent studio in America.
+Weinstein and Miramax Films gained wider attention in 1988 with the release of Errol Morris' documentary The Thin Blue Line, which detailed the struggle of Randall Dale Adams, a wrongfully convicted inmate sentenced to death row.
+The publicity that soon surrounded the case resulted in Adams' release and nationwide publicity for Miramax Films.
+In 1989, their successful launch release of Steven Soderbergh's Sex, Lies, and Videotape propelled Miramax Films to become the most successful independent studio in America.

-In 1989, Miramax also released two arthouse films, Peter Greenaway's The Cook, the Thief, His Wife & Her Lover and director Pedro Almodóvar's film Tie Me Up!
-Tie Me Down!, both of which the MPAA rating board gave an X-rating, effectively stopping nationwide release for these films.
+In 1989, Miramax Films also released two arthouse films, Peter Greenaway's The Cook, the Thief, His Wife & Her Lover and director Pedro Almodóvar's film Tie Me Up!
+Tie Me Down!, both of which received an X-rating from the MPAA rating board, effectively stopping nationwide release for these films.
 Weinstein sued the MPAA over the rating system.
 His lawsuit was later thrown out, but the MPAA introduced the NC-17 rating two months later.

 1990s–2004: Further success, Disney ownership deal

-Miramax continued to grow its library of films and directors until, in 1993, after the success of The Crying Game, Disney offered the Weinsteins $80 million for ownership of Miramax.
+Miramax Films continued to grow its library of films and directors until, in 1993, after the success of The Crying Game, Disney offered the Weinsteins $80 million for ownership of Miramax Films.
 The brothers agreed to the deal which in turn cemented their Hollywood clout and also ensured that they would remain at the head of their company.
-The following year, Miramax released its first blockbuster, Quentin Tarantino's Pulp Fiction, and distributed the popular independent film Clerks.
+The following year, Miramax Films released its first blockbuster, Quentin Tarantino's Pulp Fiction, and distributed the popular independent film Clerks.

-Miramax won its first Academy Award for Best Picture in 1997 with the victory of The English Patient.
+Miramax Films won its first Academy Award for Best Picture in 1997 with the victory of The English Patient.
 Pulp Fiction was nominated in 1995 but lost to Forrest Gump.
 This started a string of critical successes that included Good Will Hunting (1997) and Shakespeare in Love (1998), with both films receiving several awards, including numerous Academy Awards.